substack/drmark/readme.md

 Read markdown from stdin and write html to stdout.

-OPTIONS are the same as browserify.
+OPTIONS are the same as browserify plus:

+--deferred  Place the script tag after content.
+--target    Append elements to this spot in the page as a query selector.
 ```

 To recompile changes automatically when you edit a file, you can use the